 The Curriculum at Exton & Greetham CE Primary School

 The National Curriculum 2014 has been designed to ensure that children are taught essential knowledge in key subjects, while allowing teachers the freedom to design a curriculum that engages and excites the children we teach.
 At Exton and Greetham CE Primary School, the curriculum runs using themes and curriculum content is adapted to suit the ages of the children in each class each year.
-From September 2017 the 'curriculum offer' for each class can be found on the class pages, and at the bottom of this page.
+The 'curriculum offer' for each class can be found on the class pages, and at the bottom of this page.
 This is updated annually in line with the curriculum in each class.

 Literacy and Numeracy are taught as discrete subjects, though linked to the class topic where possible.
 Teachers are also mindful that literacy and numeracy skills should also be incorporated into other subject areas to ensure they are developed and made relevant.